kylenero99/Philosophize-This-Sentiment-Analysis/README.md

 # Philosophize-This-Sentiment-Analysis

-"Philiosophize This!" by Stephen West is by far my favorite podcast.
+"Philiosophize This!" is a philosophy podcast by Stephen West.

 Website link: https://www.philosophizethis.org/podcast